leouieda/website/blog/scipy-on-android.md

 the infrastructure.

 **Let me know if you try this out!
-Is theres another setup that you use.
+Is there another setup that you use?
 What else is missing?
 Do you think we'll be able to fully work like this one day?**